Twi-Fante language

-Akan (/əˈkæn/), or Twi-Fante, is the most widely-spoken language of Ghana, and the principal native language of the Akan people, spoken over much of the southern half of Ghana.
-About 80% of Ghana's population speak Akan as a first or second language, and about 44% of Ghanaians are native speakers.
-The Bono dialect is also spoken across the border in Ivory Coast.
+Twi-Fante, commonly referred to by its speakers as either Twi (pronounced /'tʃwiː/) or Fante (/'faenti, 'fɑ:nti/) and academically and institutionally known by the broader term Akan (pronounced /əˈkæn/), is a widely spoken language of Ghana and the main native language of the Akan people.
+Spoken over much of the southern half of Ghana, about 44% of Ghanaians are native speakers, and about 80% of Ghana's population speak Akan as a first or second language.
+The Bono dialect is also widely spoken in Ghana and across the border in Ivory Coast.

-Three dialects were developed as literary standards with distinct orthographies: Asante and Akuapem, collectively known as Twi, and Fante.
-Despite being mutually intelligible, they were inaccessible in written form to speakers of the other standards until the Akan Orthography Committee (AOC)'s development of a common Akan orthography in 1978, based mainly on Akuapem dialect.

-As the first Akan variety to be used for Bible translation, Akuapem had become the prestige dialect.
+Three dialects of Twi-Fante were developed as literary standards with distinct orthographies: Asante Twi, Akuapem Twi, and Fante.
+Despite being mutually intelligible, they were inaccessible in written form to speakers of the other standards until the Akan Orthography Committee (AOC)'s development of a common Twi-Fante orthography in 1978, based mainly on Akuapem dialect.
+As the first Akan variety to be used for Bible translation, Akuapem Twi had become the prestige dialect.

-With the Atlantic slave trade, Akan languages were introduced to the Caribbean and South America, notably in Suriname and Jamaica, where it heavily influenced the languages spoken by the Ndyuka and the Jamaican Maroons, also known as the Coromantee.
-The cultures of the descendants of escaped slaves in the interior of Suriname and the Maroons in Jamaica still retain Akan influences, including the Akan naming practice of naming children after the day of the week on which they are born, e.g. Akwasi/Kwasi for a boy or Akosua for a girl born on a Sunday.
-In Jamaica and Suriname, the Anansi spider stories are still well-known.
+With the Atlantic slave trade, Akan languages, principally Twi/Fante, were introduced to the Caribbean and South America, notably in Suriname and Jamaica, where they heavily influenced the language of the Ndyuka and the Jamaican Maroons, also known as the Coromantee.
+The cultures of the descendants of escaped slaves in the interior of Suriname and the Maroons in Jamaica still retain Akan influences, including the Akan naming practice of naming children after the day of the week on which they are born, e.g. Akwasi/Kwasi for a boy or Akosua for a girl born on a Sunday, etc. In Jamaica and Suriname, the Ananse spider stories are still well-known.

 Name

-The language was originally referred to by local designations such as 'Twi' (/tSwi:, twi:, tSi:/; /ak/), 'Fante.
-After independence, the national language commission adopted 'Akan', a name that had been used for all the languages spoken by the Akan people, which included Twi-Fante and the Bia languages, as the name for Twi-Fante specifically.
-The broader scope was renamed the Central Tano languages to disambiguate.
-However, many sources still refer to the Central Tano languages as 'Akan'.
+Originally, the language was known by local names rather than a single unifying term.
+Inland Akan groups referred to it as 'Twi' (/tSwi:, twi:, tSi:/; /ak/), while coastal Akan groups referred to it as 'Fante'.
+After independence, the national language commission adopted 'Akan', a name that had been used for all the languages spoken by the Akan people, which includes the Bia languages in addition to Twi-Fante, as a unitary name for Twi-Fante specifically.
+The broader scope was renamed Central Tano to avoid ambiguity.
+However, many sources still refer to all the languages spoken by the Akan people as 'Akan'.